Katya-Semeniuk/task-nest/README.md

 - registration via Google account;
 - receiving a notification about a status change of a task you have been signed up for;
-- section - teamwork - so that users who have several common tasks can keep these tasks together.
+- section - teamwork - so that users who have several common tasks can keep these tasks together;
+- a toggle option in the password input so that the user can see if they have made a mistake in entering the data.

 ##### Back to [top](#tick-it)